aidan-gibson/pixlExtension/README.md

 - add eventlistener mouse click
   - if u click on `target.getAttribute('role') === 'button' && target.getAttribute('gh') === 'cm'`...
 - insert html

+new logic
+stop prop of Send button

+# tests
+* send multiple messages in one go
+* compose is already open
+* replies
+* reply to someone while a compose is open
+* not just send button but also Schedule Send and confidential send